AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

 Before copy and paste, we need to have a solid knowledge of what we are trying to reach, my goal here is to show ways that we can achieve a bind or a reverse shell and how do you detect this kind of threat.

-Topics I want to cover in this series:
+Topics I want to cover in this post:
 * [Bind shells](#bind-shell)
     - Understand the idea behind remote shells
     - Using Netcat for network porpuse